 Me and My Fear by Francesca Sanna

-The author anthropomorphized fear — Fear that gets bigger and bigger when she moves to a new city.
-Her Fear prevents her from making friends until one day– a boy with his own Fear who likes to draw, too.
+The author anthropomorphized the feeling of fear — Fear that gets bigger and bigger when she moves to a new city.
+Her Fear prevents her from making friends until one day– a boy with his own Fear, who likes to draw, too.

 Looking for Happy by Ty Chapman, illustrated by Keenon Ferrell

 The boy feels like he has rocks in his chest — and his usual ways of moving through his feelings don’t work.
 So Grandma takes him out of the house.
 When they hear music, it suddenly brightens the boy’s emotions, and he dances and sings.
 This picture book models the importance of being okay with sadness and remembering that it will eventually pass.

 Kevin the Unicorn: It’s Not All Rainbows by Jessica von Innerebner

 A delightful SEL book about feeling your REAL feelings, even if they are not happy ones!
 Kevin is supposed to have days filled with magical awesomeness.
 Except he isn’t.
 He tries to pretend he’s having a glittery and fantastic day, but his day is filled with not-so-great things and a lot of pretending that he is happy.
 Until he can’t contain his emotions anymore and shouts out the truth, “Today is not awesome or fantastic and it’s definitely NOT sparkly.”
 Interestingly enough, he’s not the only one feeling that way.
 Once Kevin stops pretending, other unicorns admit that they’re not having perfect days either.
 And that’s okay!

 Pilar’s Worries by Victoria M. Sanchez, illustrated by Jess Golden